rbouckaert/DeveloperManual/README.md

 # Some guidance for developing new methods in BEAST 2

-Disclaimer: below some ramblings on methods development for BEAST 2 packages.
+Disclaimer: below some ramblings on methods development for BEAST 2 [@beast, @beastbook, @bouckaert2019beast] packages.
 This is a living document.
 Use at own risk.

 ## Testing new methods